 Our day started innocently enough.
 Bright and sunny.
 Normal.
-Our morning schedule included a visit our immigration lawyer at 10 h to hand over our passports*, our brand new National Health Cards and four bank receipts for payments to the Ministerio de Gobernación y Policía, Dirección General de Migración y Extranjería.
-These payments are for our ID cards and biometric registration, as well as for a security deposit – no doubt interest bearing – for our swift deportation from CR, should we ever behave in ways incompatible with Pura Vida**.
-Very practical people, these new neighbors of ours!
+Our schedule included a visit with our immigration lawyer at 10 AM to hand over our passports*, our brand new National Health Cards and four bank receipts for payments to the Ministerio de Gobernación y Policía, Dirección General de Migración y Extranjería.
+These payments are for our ID cards and biometric registration, as well as for a security deposit – no doubt interest-bearing for the Ministerio – for our swift deportation from CR, should we ever behave in ways incompatible with Pura Vida**.
+Very practical people, these Ticos!

 * Not to worry, this doesn’t mean we ‘surrendered’ our passports, simply have all documents registered with the immigration department.

 **this is explained very nicely in this excerpt from Wiki’s ‘Culture of Costa Rica’ :

 Pura vida literally means Pura = pure; vida = life, but “Pure life” in Spanish would be “Vida pura” instead, so the real meaning is closer to “plenty of life”, “full of life”, “this is living!”, “going great”, “real living”,”Awesome!” or “cool!”
 It can be used both as a greeting and a farewell, to express satisfaction, to politely express indifference when describing something or even to say “thank you” or “you’re welcome”.
 The phrase has become universally known in Costa Rica and it has been used by many Costa Ricans (and expatriates) since 1956.